-Here are three key scents that you can use for various Mindful practices:
+Here are three key scents that you can use for various aromatherapy practices:

 - Lavender.
 Lavender is a flowering plant with calming properties, and it works incredibly well for stress.
 The scent also has a soothing effect for those suffering with grief, anxiety, and depression disorders.